abelectronicsuk/ABElectronics_dotNetCore_Libraries/ABElectronicsUK/README.md

 ```
 byte OutputEnablePin { get; set; }
 ```
-Set the GPIO pin for the output enable function.
+Set the GPIO pin for the output-enable function.
 The default GPIO pin 4 is not supported in .net Core so the OE pad will need to be connected to a different GPIO pin.

 ```